onitu/onitu/docs/api.rst

     Content-Type: application/json

     {
-      "reason": "entry A is not running",
+      "reason": "service A is not running",
       "status": "error",
     }